kmitofficial/SciFusion-G490-PS25/backend/README.md

    The service will be available at `http://localhost:8000` by default, with the interactive docs at `/docs`.

-  > **Tip:** To persist session history across restarts, ensure a MongoDB instance is reachable and set the following environment variables (defaults target a local daemon):
+  > **Heads up:** MongoDB now backs all persistence (users, auth tokens, chats, and sessions).
+Point the backend at your cluster via environment variables—defaults target a local daemon on `mongodb://127.0.0.1:27017`:
   >
   > ```bash
-  > export MONGODB_URI="mongodb://127.0.0.1:27017"
-  > export MONGODB_DB="autoad"
+  > export MONGO_URI="mongodb://127.0.0.1:27017"
-  > export MONGODB_SESSION_COLLECTION="sessions"
+  > export MONGO_DB_NAME="scifusion"
   > ```
   >
-  > The FastAPI app automatically loads `.env`, so adding these keys there works too.
+  > The legacy names `MONGODB_URI` and `MONGODB_DB` remain supported for convenience.
+Add the keys to your `.env` or shell before launching Uvicorn, and make sure your MongoDB server is running.

 ### Session persistence and monitoring

-- Session metadata is now mirrored into MongoDB; history survives uvicorn reloads and server restarts.
-If MongoDB is unavailable, the service gracefully falls back to in-memory tracking.
+- User accounts, auth tokens, chat history, and session metadata all live in MongoDB, so the backend requires a reachable Mongo instance.
+Without it the API will fail fast at startup.
 - A lightweight dashboard (`session_monitor.html`) lives at the backend root.
 Serve it with `python -m http.server 5500` and open `http://127.0.0.1:5500/session_monitor.html` to watch session progress and final artifact paths.

 ### Project management endpoints